rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 java -cp <PATH-TO-THE-RSKJ-JAR> co.rsk.Start --regtest
 ```

 (Replace <PATH-TO-THE-RSKJ-JAR> with your path to the JAR file).

-I am using a Windows OS and I saved the file at C:\RSK\node, so for me the full path is  `C:\RSK\node\rskj-core-1.3.0-WASABI-all.jar`
+I am using a Windows OS and I saved the file at `C:\RSK\node`,
+so for me the full path is `C:\RSK\node\rskj-core-1.3.0-WASABI-all.jar`.

 The commands required to run the RSK node are:

 #### On Windows

 ```shell
 java -cp C:\RSK\node\rskj-core-1.3.0-WASABI-all.jar co.rsk.Start --regtest
 ```

 #### On Linux and Mac

 ```shell
 java -cp C:/RSK/node/rskj-core-1.3.0-WASABI-all.jar co.rsk.Start --regtest
 ```